Trump rails against opponents while urging Iowans to ‘put big numbers up’ in caucuses next month

 He vowed that if he won the November 2024 election, the economy would be thriving again by Christmas of that year.

-Trump had campaigned regularly in the state throughout the autumn, far more than in any other early-voting state for the 2024 Republican nomination.
+Though he has faced a bevy of legal problems, including four criminal cases, Trump campaigned regularly in the Iowa throughout the autumn, far more than in any other early-voting state for the 2024 Republican nomination.
 Wednesday marks his 11th visit since September.

 Before Trump arrived, hundreds wound around the hotel, waiting to enter the ballroom where he was to speak.

-About a quarter of the crowd of at least 500 people raised their hands to indicate that it was their first time participating in a caucus.
+About a quarter of the crowd of more than 1,000 people raised their hands to indicate that it was their first time participating in a caucus.

 “That is an expansion of the electorate only President Trump can do,” Republican state Rep. Bobby Kaufmann, an Iowa adviser for Trump's campaign, said onstage.

+“And now they sit and wait for hours and then are notified that the plane won’t leave.
+And they have no idea when they will.”

+“With you at my side, we will demolish the ‘deep state.’
+We will drive out the globalists.
+We will cast out the communists.
+We will throw off the sick political class.
+We will rout the fake news media.
+We will drain the swamp and we will liberate our country from the tyrants and villains once and for all,” he said, drawing whoops and cheers.

-The event is evidence of a more disciplined campaign focused on the mechanics of caucuses as Trump seeks the nomination a third time.
+Though Trump has increasingly embraced fringe elements and authoritarian and violent rhetoric, his campaign organization is more disciplined in the mechanics of the process as he seeks the nomination a third time.
 When he first ran in 2016, the businessman and reality television star was unfamiliar with a caucus, and the need for intense organization to turn out supporters at hundreds of local meetings around the state.

 Trump lost Iowa in 2016.
 In a foreshadowing of the false claims of fraud he still relentlessly makes about the 2020 presidential election, he claimed rival Ted Cruz stole the caucus based on “fraud” and demanded a do-over.
 He didn't provide proof of fraud in the caucus results but pointed to a mailer sent by Cruz's campaign that aimed to drive voters to the polls by showing their voting history and a false rumor spread by a Cruz surrogate warning that another candidate was dropping out.